How To Choose An MBA Program

 Not to be confused with a general MBA program, an MBA in general management typically focuses on leadership principles and strategies.
 Learners take courses in corporate strategy and negotiation tactics to sharpen their managerial skills.
 This specialization is sometimes called an MBA in organizational leadership.

-In this specialization, enrollees often take on assignments that delve into project management and organizational design.
-Projects and courses typically use a broad scope, ensuring that students can apply their training to an array of fields after graduation.
+In this specialization, students often take on assignments that delve into project management and organizational design.
+Projects and courses typically use a broad scope, ensuring students can apply their training to various fields after graduation.
 Common employment opportunities for this specialization include general manager and human resources manager.

 International Business

-An MBA in international business provides students with the standard MBA training and skills, but within an international context.
-Learners study international finance, operations, and human resources, exploring foreign markets, cultures, and imports and exports.
+An MBA in international business provides students with the standard MBA training and skills but within an international context.
+Students study international finance, operations, and human resources, exploring foreign markets, cultures, and imports and exports.

 Courses and projects cover global strategies, international supply chains, and emerging economies.
 In addition to management and leadership positions in multinational organizations, an MBA in international business can lead to careers in management consulting and business development.